270aldo/ngx.agents/memory-bank/activeContext.md

 - ✅ Implemented image analysis capabilities across all agents
 - ✅ Created comprehensive documentation of vision capabilities
 - ✅ Integrated vision processing with all specialized agents
-- Implement voice processing for commands and feedback
+- ✅ Implemented voice processing for commands and feedback
-- Create document analysis for structured information extraction
+- ✅ Implemented document analysis for structured information extraction
+- 🔄 Optimize performance for real-time use
+- 🔄 Integrate document processing with specialized agents

 ### 5. Enhance Search Capabilities with Embeddings (Priority: Medium)
 - Implement embedding-based retrieval for knowledge bases